vascotenner/lantz/LantzSetup.md

     >>> import lantz

 This should import the lantz module.
 If this runs successfully, then you probably have installed lantz correctly.

+## 5. Install National Instruments Drivers ##
+This seciton will might vary, depending on what NI device(s) you're trying to install, but I've included my setup information here for help.

+### 5.1 Installing GPIB Devices ###
+I needed to install NI-488.2 version 15.0.0 for my National Instruments GPIB-USB-HS device (USB to GPIB interface).
+This package includes the drivers needed to interface with GPIB hardware, including the very useful NIMAX utility.

+First, download it from: http://www.ni.com/download/ni-488.2-15.0/5427/en.

+Next, right click on the file you downloaded and select "Run as Administrator".
+Select a destination folder (change it from the default if you want) to unzip the download files into.
+This will then start the installation wizard.
+This will install a bunch of stuff by default, so configure the installation to not install stuff you won't be needing (anything to interface with LabVIEW, for starters =P ).

+Once the wizard completes, you'll need to restart.
+I would also recommend installing an NI-488.2 patches that come up from the National Instruments software update.

+After doing this, you should be able run NI MAX and see a GPIB device that's connected by clicking on the Scan for Instruments button after selecting your GPIB device.

+### 5.2 Installing DAQ Devices ###
+The DAQ I set up was a NI USB-6343.

+First, install the NIDAQmx 15.0.1 software, downloaded from: http://www.ni.com/download/ni-daqmx-15.0.1/5353/en.

+Next, right click on the file you downloaded and select "Run as Administrator".
+Select a destination folder (change it from the default if you want) to unzip the download files into.
+This will then start the installation wizard.
+This might install a bunch of stuff by default, so configure the installation to not install stuff you won't be needing (anything to interface with LabVIEW, for starters =P ).

+# 6. Start running Lantz! #
+Stay safe and happy data acquisition!